-- 8.1 It is the responsibility of Estates and Campus Services, Campus Security and Logistics, and Library, Technology & Media Services for the inspection, maintenance, testing, fault identification and remedial works, asset management and record keeping required of fire safety systems, equipment and passive fire protection including but not limited to: fire, heat and smoke detection; fire alarm and alert systems; emergency lighting systems; fire extinguishers and fire blankets; fixed fire suppression systems; fire doors and ironmongery; fire escape routes; fire stopping and fire separation; fire dampers; fire curtains; automatic and manual opening smoke ventilation; lightning protection systems; electrical and gas appliances and systems; dry and wet risers; private fire hydrants and firefighting water supplies; maintenance of access provision for fire appliances and firefighters; refuge point communications systems; fire safety signs; and arranging service contractor visits. - 8.2 All inspection, maintenance, testing, servicing and compliance records must be retained by the relevant operational department and will be produced when or if required by the Health and Safety Office, internal or external auditors, insurance risk assessors, fire risk assessors and enforcing authorities. - 8.3 The Health and Safety Office is responsible for the procuring, servicing and maintenance of the evacuation aids, and fire safety audits, reviews and risk assessments. - 8.4 Staff and students are encouraged to immediately report fire safety faults or concerns; for example missing or damaged fire extinguishers, alarms that are difficult to hear, obstructed fire escape routes, damaged fire doors and self-closers, behaviours likely to increase fire risk; to the Estates and Campus Services helpdesk, through their line manager or their academic supervisor.
+- 8.1 All fire safety systems and equipment must be tested and maintained in compliance with the requirements of legislation and recognised Codes of Practice, with all remedial work completed within a reasonable time.
+It is the responsibility of Estates and Campus Services, Campus Security, and Library, Technology & Media Services for the inspection, maintenance, testing, fault identification and remedial works, asset management and record keeping required of fire safety-related systems, equipment and passive fire protection including but not limited to:

+- fire, heat and smoke detection;

+- fire alarm and alert systems;

+- emergency lighting systems;

+- fire extinguishers and fire blankets;

+- fixed fire suppression systems;

+- fire doors and their ironmongery and self-closers;

+- fire escape routes;

+- fire resisting construction and fire separation;

+- fire dampers;

+- fire curtains;

+- automatic and manual opening smoke ventilation;

+- lightning protection systems;

+- electrical and gas appliances and systems;

+- dry and wet risers;

+- private fire hydrants and firefighting water supplies;

+- maintenance of access provision for fire appliances and firefighters;

+- refuge point electronic voice communications systems;

+- fire safety signs; and

+- arranging service contractor visits.

+- 8.2 All inspection, maintenance, testing, servicing and compliance records must be retained by the relevant operational department and will be produced when or if required by the Health and Safety Office, internal or external auditors, insurance risk assessors, fire risk assessors and regulatory authorities.

+- 8.3 The Health and Safety Office is responsible for procuring, servicing and maintenance of the evacuation aids, and fire safety audits, reviews and fire risk assessments.

+- 8.4 Recorded inspections of all fire escape routes and common areas should be completed at least weekly in all campus buildings by trained staff.
+Deficiencies should be identified and rectified within a reasonable time.

+- 8.5 Staff and students are encouraged to immediately report fire safety faults or concerns; for example, missing or damaged fire extinguishers, alarms that are difficult to hear, obstructed fire escape routes, damaged fire doors and self-closers, and behaviours likely to increase fire risk to the Estates and Campus Services Service Desk or to Security Emergency if there is imminent danger.